Jan-Novak00/Enrollments1/Notes/02-Practical.md

 # Second practical
 ## Features
 1. As a student, I need to be able to enroll myself to specific lecture and practical so I can join the course.
-2. As a student, I need to be able to enroll from lecture and practical myself so I can change my mind about my study.
+2. As a student, I need to be able to unenroll from lecture and practical myself so I can change my mind about my study.
 3. As a teacher, I need to be able to enroll a student to my lecture or practical so I can control the capacity and the schedule of the course.
 4. As a study department officer, I need to be able to check whether a student meets the enrollment conditions for a specific course so that I can approve or reject the enrollment request.
 5. As a study department officer, I need to be able to enroll and unenroll students from specific course so that I can handle eligible students’ individual needs.